Ruth Baker Pratt

-Ruth Sears Pratt (née Baker; August 24, 1877 – August 23, 1965), was an American politician and the first female representative to be elected from New York.
+Ruth Sears Pratt (née Baker; August 24, 1877 – August 23, 1965) was an American politician and the first female U.S. representative to be elected from New York.

 Early life

 On August 24, 1877, Pratt was born as Ruth Sears Baker in Ware, Massachusetts to Carrie V. Baker and Edwin H. Baker, a cotton manufacturer.

 Pratt attended Dana Hall.
 Pratt studied mathematics at Wellesley College.
 She also spent a year and a half studying violin at the Conservatory of Liege, Belgium.

 Career

 In the 1920 presidential election, Pratt was a presidential elector for Warren G. Harding and Calvin Coolidge.
 In 1924, she supported and drew in women's support for Frank J. Coleman Jr. candidacy for leadership of the Fifteenth Assembly District; Pratt was later made associate leader of the District before she became secretary.
 She was a member of the Board of Aldermen of New York City in 1925, being the first woman to serve; re-elected in 1927 and served until March 1, 1929.
 She was a member of the Republican National Committee 1929-1943; delegate to the Republican National Conventions in 1924, 1932, 1936, 1940; delegate to the Republican State conventions in 1922, 1924, 1926, 1928, 1930, 1936, and 1938.
 She served as president of the Women's National Republican Club from 1943 to 1946.

 She was elected as a Republican to the 71st and 72nd Congresses (1929–1933), being the first woman elected to Congress from New York, beating out her primary competitor Phelps Phelps.
 In 1932, Ruth lost reelection to Democrat Theodore Peyser.